Skip to Content

 Views of Queenstown from the Sunshine Bay Track

 Hikes are a huge part of visiting Queenstown and this list includes a few.
-Don’t worry though, I’ve only included those suited to kids and the first is a favorite – Sunshine Bay Track!
+Don’t worry, though, I’ve only included those suited to kids, and the first is a favorite – the Sunshine Bay Track!

-I mentioned Sunshine Bay as a beautiful beach to visit but what I love just as much, is the short but beautiful hiking trail that leads there from the Queenstown foreshore.
-The official trail is 2 kilometers (1.24 mi) one way but the trailhead does start a little out of Queenstown near the suburb of Fernhill.
+I mentioned Sunshine Bay as a beautiful beach to visit, but what I love just as much, is the short but beautiful hiking trail that leads there from the Queenstown foreshore.
+The official trail is 2 kilometers (1.24 miles) one way and the trailhead starts a little out of Queenstown near the suburb of Fernhill.

 11. Bob’s Cove Track